kurator-dev/kurator/docs/content/en/docs/setup/insatll-kurator.md

 ## Install from release package

-1. Go to [Kurator release](https://github.com/kurator-dev/kurator/releases) page to download the release package for your OS and extract.
+Go to [Kurator release](https://github.com/kurator-dev/kurator/releases) page to download the release package for your OS and extract.

 ```console
 curl -L https://github.com/kurator-dev/kurator/releases/download/v{{< kurator-version >}}/kurator-{{< kurator-version >}}-linux-amd64.tar.gz
 tar -zxvf kurator-{{< kurator-version >}}-linux-amd64.tar.gz
 ```

-1. kurator binary is in the current directory.

-1. Move the kurator binary to your user PATH
+kurator binary is in the current directory, move it to your user PATH